DauHoangTai/DauHoangTai.github.io/docs.md

 ---
 layout: page
-title: Docs
+title: CTF
-permalink: /docs/
+permalink: /CTF/
 ---

-A documentation page.
+This is page CTF